 - Check sea room – do you have space to drift in view of the forecast?

 - Ensure all furling sails can not unfurl by themselves

-- Change down to a stay sail head sail and try sail main
+- Change down to a stay sail head sail and try-sail or heavily reefed main.

 - Back the stay sail to windward by trimming the windward sheet.
 Check the sail for areas that may chafe.

 - Ease the reduced mainsail until the boat stops all forward motion.

 - Put your rudder hard to windward (i.e, push the tiller to leeward, or lash the wheel to windward.
 Take care that you don’t go head to wind.